Does unwelcomed and uneducated advice in your infertility struggle drive you absolutely up the wall??

 Imagine this scenario:

 You’ve been trying to get pregnant for 2 years.
-After about 6 months you start reading everything you can find about trying to conceive, download 3 (not 1, not 2, but 3) ovulation apps on your phone, ban hot baths and bike riding for your husband, and buy ovulation predictor kits in bulk.
-At about the one-year mark you see your gynecologist, start on oral medications, and start researching fertility treatment.
-At the two-year mark, it’s safe to say you know enough about fertility to give a TED Talk.
-You share your struggle with a co-worker who says “Have you tried raising your legs after sex—it really works!”
+After about 6 months, start reading everything you can find about trying to conceive, download 3 (not 1, not 2, but 3) ovulation apps on your phone, ban hot baths and bike riding for your husband, and buy ovulation predictor kits in bulk.

 Or this scenario:

-You went through years of failed fertility treatment, and then slowly but surely started researching and discussing your next options.
-You agonized over every option and start saving every penny.
-You settle at long last on domestic infant adoption, and have by now sat through endless informational meetings, joined a couple of online forum, and could probably write a book about adoption.
-You share that you are waiting for a domestic infant adoption and your acquaintance says “Have you thought about surrogacy or adopting from China—they are basically giving those kids away.”
+You went through years of failed fertility treatment and then slowly but surely started researching and discussing your next options.
+You agonize over every option and start saving every penny.
+You settle at long last on domestic infant adoption and have by now sat through endless informational meetings, joined a couple of online forums, and could probably write a book about adoption.
+You share that you are waiting for a domestic infant adoption, and your acquaintance says, “Have you thought about surrogacy or adopting from China?
+They are basically giving those kids away.”

 I Am Being Petty

 Before you say it, let me beat you to the punch– I know I’m being petty.
-I totally realize that people are trying to help rather than trying to insult.
+I realize that people are trying to help rather than insult me.
 They haven’t walked this path, so they have no way to really know how much work is behind every decision.
 They sense our pain and frustration, and they want to do something.
 In my better moments, I know this.